 Add potted plants or trees

-Whether you opt for sophisticated potted bay trees or colourful bedding plants, potted plants either side of the front door bring style and colour to your front entrance.
+Whether you opt for topiary trees or colourful bedding plants, potted plants beside the front door bring style and colour to your entrance.
 Choose planters that are durable enough to use outside all year round, and evergreen foliage for a classic look.
-If you’re green fingered, bedding plants can be refreshed throughout the year bringing a splash of colour to your doorstep – or consider hanging baskets either side of your porch to add interest at different heights.
+If you’re green fingered, bedding plants can be added and refreshed throughout the year bringing a splash of colour to your doorstep.
+Hanging baskets can also be a great option, adding interest at eye level.

 Sprucing up your doorstep can make a surprising difference.
-Tidy away any clutter, give it a good sweep and a scrub, and refresh it with a coat of durable doorstep paint if it is painted or looking a little tired.
+Start by tidying away any clutter and give it a good sweep and a scrub.
+If it's painted and looking a little tired, refresh it with a coat of durable doorstep paint.

 For a quick fix with big impact, swap out your doormat for something new.
 Go bold and bright, or neutral and traditional, for a fresh, clean finishing touch.

 Light it up

 On dark evenings, porch and outdoor lights are a welcoming touch.
 If you’ve already got an outdoor power supply, choose a new fitting that complements the style of your home.
 We love our Vincent Wall Lantern (pictured) with classic good looks that suit both modern and older properties.